-Team Thrive Athletics, led by coaches Kristin and Emily, specializes in competitive bodybuilding and holistic physique transformations through personalized training, nutrition guidance, and virtual coaching delivered through their team app.
-As the UX/UI Designer, Researcher, Business Strategy Consultant, Wix Website Designer, and Content Writer, I conducted extensive research and developed a full rebrand and website overhaul that clarified their services, showcased their unique coaching approach, and strengthened their position in a crowded fitness market.
+As the UX/UI Designer, Researcher, Business Strategy Consultant, Wix Website Designer, and Content Writer, I led a full rebrand and website overhaul for Team Thrive Athletics—competitive bodybuilding and holistic physique coaches—clarifying their services, showcasing their personalized training, nutrition, and virtual coaching app, and strengthening their position in a crowded fitness market.

 Stakeholders: Team Thrive Athletics